Abhibhagat1407/serverless_taskmaster/README.md

  * Now you can check your CloudFormation stack to see the created resources after applying the serverless.yml file. here is the DynamoDB table created using the above configuration of the serverless.yml
    ![results](file:///home/abhishek/Pictures/Screenshots/Screenshot%20from%202023-12-16%2014-21-32.png)

-- Up until now we have just created the table required for the project in the next demonstration I will be creating the lambda functions.
-Lmabda function will get created for the hello service.
+- Up until now we have just created the table required for the project, in the next demonstration I will be creating the lambda functions.
+The Lambda function will be created for the Hello service.
-- Then I wrote the lambda function to add a new service to it. in the previous example we just had a dynamodb as a resource now this Dunamodb table will get attached to the functions automatically.
+- Then I wrote the lambda function to add a new service to it. in the previous example, we just had a dynamodb as a resource, now this Dynamodb table will get attached to the functions automatically.
 - That lambda function contains the service to display the hello message.
 To see that message copy the endpoint serverless gave you on the terminal and open it on the browser to see the message.
   ![endpoint](file:///home/abhishek/Pictures/Screenshots/Screenshot%20from%202023-12-16%2014-56-39.png)